shejialuo/hexo-blog/source/_posts/CS149-Assignment4-Big-Graph-Processing-in-OpenMP.md

 ### Bottom Up BFS

-The Top Down BFS is a easy job to do actually.
+The Top Down BFS is an easy job to do actually.
 Because it is a prior algorithm.
 However, in the code, we would do many logical operations especially the frontier size is large and its ancestors' size is small.
 Look at the following code snippet, which would cause so many logical operations.

 ```c++
 if (distances[outgoing] == NOT_VISITED_MARKER &&